Anyolite/anyolite/README.md

 * [ ] Checks for Ruby method availability from within Crystal
 * [X] Caching of RbValues in the reference table to avoid duplicate objects
 * [X] Storing of pure Ruby objects in GC-safe containers
+* [X] Annotations to enable obtaining Ruby block arguments
-* [ ] Methods to call contained Ruby procs from their containers in Crystal
+* [X] A method to call contained Ruby procs from their containers in Crystal

 #### Breaking changes